Can they drink on Love Island? The booze rule for contestants, explained

 (Image credit: ITV/Love Island)

-And as you would expect, there are other very important Love Island rules that the Islanders must adhere to, including no violence of any kind, and no outside technology or media.
+Aside from this, there are some other very important Love Island rules that the Islanders must adhere to during their time in the villa—including no violence of any kind, and no outside technology or media.
 This means that the contestants are not allowed their personal phones (they receive 'Island' phones instead), nor are they allowed to read magazines or books, or anything similar, during their time in the villa.
 The Love Island sleep routine also means that they don't often get to bed until 3 or 4am, either.
 Ouch!

 How to watch Love Island from anywhere in the world

-If you've missed an episode of this series, or any series of Love Island—because, well, life—then you can still stream them online on ITVX (opens in new tab), formerly known as the ITV hub, at a time that's more convenient to you.
+If you've missed an episode of this season or entire series of Love Island—because, well, life—then you can still stream them online on ITVX, formerly known as the ITV hub, at a time that's more convenient to you.

 While the Islanders can't, you could perhaps get in the spirit yourself by partaking in a drinking game based on frequently-used Love Island quotes